eschnou/gepetto/README.md

 ### Running headless on a server

-If you want to run Gepetto on a server (without UI) in headless mode, you need to modify the MCP configuration at `src/main/resources/mcp-config.json` and then rebuild the application.
+If you want to run Gepetto on a server (without UI) in headless mode, you need to create a MCP configuration at `~/.gepetto/config/mcp-config.json` and then set the configuration path in application.properties.

 ```
 {